prakharmrsl/easypcceo.github.io/pages/cpu-coolers/cpu-coolers.md

 There are many factors to consider when buying a CPU cooler for your rig.

-Air coolers and water coolers from low end coolers designed for a cheap gaming PC all the way up to expensive coolers for highly overclocked PCs.
+There are air coolers and water coolers from low end coolers designed for a cheap gaming PC all the way up to expensive coolers for highly overclocked PCs.

 ### Air Coolers